-Animal welfare
+animal welfare

-Animal welfare for species protection | YAQU PACHA has been active as a species protection organization in South America and Latin America since 1992 to save endangered aquatic mammal species from extinction.
+Animal welfare for species conservation | YAQU PACHA has been active as a species conservation organization in South America and Latin America since 1992, working to protect endangered aquatic mammal species from extinction.

-Animal welfare La Plata Dolphin Franciscana Toninha Dolphins
+Animal welfare La Plata Franciscana dolphin Toninha dolphins

 National Marine Mammal Foundation